jaccomoc/jactl/docs/pages/language-guide.md

 The `reduce()` method will iterate over a list and invoke a given closure on each element.
-In addition to passing in the element to the closure, `reduce()` passes in the previous value that the closure returned for the previous element so the closure can calculate the new value based on the previous value and the current element.
+In addition to passing in the element to the closure, `reduce()` passes in the previous value that the closure returned for the previous element so that the closure can calculate the new value based on the previous value and the current element.

 The final result is whatever the closure returns when passed in the final element and the previous calculated value.

-Here is an example of how to use `reduce()` to calculate the sum of the elements in a list (of course, using `sum()` is simpler but this is an example):
+Here is an example of how to use `reduce()` to calculate the sum of the elements in a list (of course, using `sum()` is simpler but this is just an example):
 ```groovy
 > [3, 4, -1, 1, 10, 5].reduce(0){ prev, it -> prev + it }
 22